 attributeFilter property to our options (Figure 7).
 The value of

-attributeFilter must be a comma-separated list of attributes to track, enclosed in square brackets (
+attributeFilter must be an array of attributes to track.

 Setting that property means that a mutation record will be generated only for changes to the value of the class attribute (view a demo).

 To learn more about mutation observers, try the following resources.

 - Mutation observers from the WHATWG

 - Mutation Observers vs Mutation Events from the Mutation Summary project.

 - MutationReplacement, from the W3C WebApps wiki, which offers historical and technical context

 Cover photo by gerlos.
 Used under an Attribution-ShareAlike 2.0 Generic license.